 Don’t just limit yourself to these areas.
 There are countless ways you can set goals together, and many of them may be unique to who you are as individuals or couples.

 For example, maybe you are both musicians, so you can set goals for your musical knowledge or accomplishments.
 Or perhaps you both feel strongly about environmental causes and would like to make sustainable living a goal.

-Consider sitting down for relationship help from an experienced coach.
-You can explore your priorities together and learn how to more effectively communicate along the way.
+Consider sitting down for relationship help from an experienced counselor.
+You can explore your priorities together, get answers to your relationship questions, and learn how to more effectively communicate along the way.

 The importance of couples rituals in a marriage